 This course is the laboratory co-requisite for SI101 Introduction to Chemistry.
 Laboratory sessions provide hands-on experiences with chemicals, equipment and instruments, that reinforce and extend concepts presented in lecture.
+3 hours of lab per week; 1 credit hr.
 Course offering: As needed.
 Prerequisites: Satisfactory completion of MA108, equivalent or higher.
-Co-requisite: SI101
+Co-requisite: SI101.

-- 1. Demonstrate safe conduct in the lab and use of basic chemistry lab equipment. - 2.
-Apply concepts of chemical reactions and equations to experiments and perform qualitative and quantitative problem- - solving.3.
-Demonstrate ability to write lab reports.
+- 1. Demonstrate proper conduct in accordance with safety procedures in the lab and use basic chemistry lab equipment. - Apply concepts of chemical reactions and equations to experiments and perform qualitative and quantitative problemsolving. - 3.
+Demonstrate ability to write proper lab reports.